 - (6) Stop filling when the fuel level just reaches the bottom of the filler tube.
 Do not fill up the filler tube.
 Because fuel expands when it heats up, heat from the engine or the sun can cause fuel to spill out of the fuel tank.
-Do not leave the watercraft with a full tank in direct sunlight. - (7) Wipe up any spilled fuel immediately with a dry cloth. - (8) Securely install the fuel filler cap by tightening it until it stops. - (9) Securely install the hood in its original position.
+Do not leave the watercraft with a full tank in direct sunlight. - (7) Wipe up any spilled fuel immediately with a dry cloth. - (8) Install the fuel filler cap and tighten it securely. - (9) Install the hood in its original position.